 But according to Eddie, it’s not her World Championship win that is her proudest athletic accomplishment.
 Instead, it was winning her age group at Ironman Lanzarote at age 67, though she will also modestly admit that she may have been the only woman in her age group.
 Maybe, but she was also the oldest female finisher of the infamously grueling race, and easily beat the 17-hour cutoff time, finishing in 15:45:09.

 Eddie was also part of a four-woman team, affectionately dubbed the ‘Golden Girls’ to race the 3,014 mile Race Across America (RAAM) in 2010.
 The team finished in just over eight days and became the oldest team to finish the race, a feat that required teamwork, sleep deprivation, and perseverance, something that it seems Eddie has in droves.

 But although Eddie is passionate about her own training and racing, what she is really driven by is the desire to share her passion with others, specifically over-50s.
+Part of sharing this passion has come through the charity she founded, Silverfit.
 She hopes that more people will fight their diminishing fitness levels as they age, but ultimately supports sport for all.
-Her dream is to see more interfamily racing- grandparents and grandkids racing together and inspiring each other.
+One of her dreams is to see more inter-family racing- grandparents and grandkids racing together and inspiring each other.

 The circumstances that led Eddie to sport were ones that no one would hope for, but she has taken life’s lemons and keeps making lemonade.

 “Aren’t I the lucky one?
 I still have energy and I’m healthy.” says Eddie with that smile and a look of determination in her eyes.